 The Board has established a Group Risk Committee to which it has delegated authority for oversight of the Group’s risk appetite, risk monitoring and capital management.
-The Group Risk Committee provides oversight and advice to the Board on current risk exposures and future risk strategy and assists the Board in fostering a culture within the Group, which emphasises and demonstrates the benefits of a risk-based approach to internal control and management.
+The Group Risk Committee provides oversight and advice to the Board on current risk exposures and our future risk strategy.
+The Committee also assists the Board in fostering a culture within the Group, which emphasises and demonstrates the benefits of a risk-based approach to internal control and management.

 The Group is organised along the ‘three lines of defence’ model to ensure at least three stages of independent oversight to protect the customer and the Group from undue influence, conflict of interest and poor controls.

-The Board is committed to the consistent application of appropriate ethical standards, and the Conduct Risk Policy sets out the basic principles to be followed to ensure ethical considerations are embedded in all business processes and decision-making forums.
-The Group also maintains detailed policies and procedures in relation to the prevention of bribery and corruption, and a Whistleblowing Policy.
+The Board is committed to the consistent application of appropriate ethical standards, and the Conduct Risk Framework sets out the basic principles to be followed to ensure ethical considerations are embedded in all business processes and decision-making forums.
+The Group also maintains detailed policies and procedures in relation to the prevention of bribery and corruption, as well as a Whistleblowing Policy.

 Download our Terms of Reference and Matters Reserved for the Board